-• Key Cross-References are a link to the Category 7 - Business Results.
+Key Cross-References are a link to the Category 7 - Business Results.
 These References provide a Chart number that is included in the 7th section of this document.

 III.
-ELEMENTS OF MALCOLM BALDRIGE AWARD CRITERIA
+ELEMENTS OF MALCOLM BALDRIGE CRITERIA

-Category 1 - Leadership
+Category 1 - Senior Leadership, Governance and Social Responsibility

 Senior leaders set, deploy and ensure two-way communication for short and long term direction and organizational priorities by keeping staff members informed and aware of decisions and policies.
-On occasion, staff input is requested.
+Staff input is requested on occasion.
 In the absence of a permanent 1890 executive director, the leadership role has been entrusted to the senior leaders of each unit, as recommended by the vice-president for economic development and interim 1890 executive director.
-Since the death of the previous executive director, the senior leaders have been using a team approach to maintaining and enhancing the level of professionalism and productivity they had become accustomed in regard to providing leadership.
+The senior leaders have been using a team approach to maintaining and enhancing the level of professionalism and productivity they had become accustomed in regard to providing leadership.
 The senior leaders communicate with the vice-president on decisions affecting their particular areas.
 The senior leaders are approachable and employees are at liberty to make appointments to review and discuss any issues.
 However, an appointment is not necessary or mandatory.
 Employees may visit senior leaders in their offices at any time to ask questions or make comments.
+The senior leaders have an open door policy in respect to the employees.